NZenitram/relay-go-consumer/README.md

 The service supports webhook events for tracking email status.
 Webhook endpoints for different providers are available for processing these events.

 ## Troubleshooting
-### Postmark API Error Code 412
-This error occurs when your Postmark account is pending approval.
-During this period, recipient email addresses must share the same domain as the 'From' address.

-Resolution:
-1. Use recipient addresses with the same domain as the 'From' address.
-2. Contact Postmark support for account approval to lift this restriction.

-For any other issues, please refer to the specific email service provider's documentation or contact our support team.
+For any issues, please refer to the specific email service provider's documentation or contact our support team.